xysun/neural-network-scalax/README.md

 - nonlinear function approximation

+Type is great! easier to debug
+Interface and inheritance is great!

 Problems with scala:
 - scala/jvm's image library is embarrasing; eg. no pyplot.imshow(numpy array) equivalent
 - scala's file io is embarrasing, not easy to read/write to file (compared to Python's `with open()`)